microsoft/vscode-wiki/Virtual-Workspaces.md

 There's a new `capabilities` property in `package.json`, and `virtualWorkspaces` is used  to signal whether an extension works with virtual workspace, or not.

+### No support for virtual workspaces

-The example below declares that an extension does not support virtual workspaces and should not be activated by VS Code in this setup.
+The example below declares that an extension does not support virtual workspaces and should not be enabled by VS Code in this setup.
 ```json
 {
   "capabilities": {